nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 This is going to be another project that you can completely customize.
 I'll be using my dimensions, but you can make this any size you need.

 I started off with two 2x4x2 from Lowe's.
 You can grab a 4ft board, but they were out of stock so I bought two 2ft boards.
+I went ahead and did some sanding and planed before getting started.

 I decided not to cut them down any further since I liked the 2ft length.
 I used my miter saw to cut 30-degree angles on each of the ends.
 You'll need to chop a little off from the board you use as the bottom piece so the triangle will look "even".
 Cut one angle about 1.5 inches in to achieve this.

 ### Step 2:

+Next, we're going to sand again.
+Get all the splinters off of your boards and smooth out any plane lines.

 ### Step 3: